 All entries must involve a technology, product, service, or process that addresses a challenge related to the current theme.
 The entry must show a clear connection between a biological mechanism, process, pattern, or system, and the technological solution submitted; i.e., the solution must emulate a natural model(s).
 Entries must describe an entirely new solution and represent a given team's unique work and intellectual property.
 If your project has already generated commercial revenues exceeding $100,000, it is not eligible for entry.

 We are looking for entrepreneurial teams that have an interest in taking their ideas beyond the concept phase, with our support, as well as for teams of university students who want to participate in the Challenge as a learning opportunity.
-Finalists are eligible to join the Biomimicry Accelerator program and compete for the $100,000 Ray of Hope Prize®.
+Finalists are eligible to join the Biomimicry Launchpad and compete for the $100,000 Ray of Hope Prize®.
+More prize details are listed here.

 College and university students under the age of 35, including associate degree students, undergraduates, MBAs, MD candidates, JD candidates, other masters degree candidates, and PhD candidates, are eligible to pay at the student-rate.
 Students must be enrolled at the time of submission or have graduated within 6 months of the submission deadline.